wangzhenj321/Python-Manual/blog/the_python_library_reference/generic_operating_system_services/argparse.md

 >>> parser = argparse.ArgumentParser(description='Process some integers.')
 ```

+The `ArgumentParser` object will hold all the information necessary to parse the command line into Python data types.

 ## Step 2: Adding arguments

 The calls to `add_argument()` tell the `ArgumentParser` how to take the strings on the command line and turn them into objects.
+This information is stored and used when `parse_args()` is called.

 ```python
 >>> parser.add_argument('integers', metavar='N', type=int, nargs='+',